wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-troubleshoot-HTTP-502-503.md

 [Azure Web Apps](/home/features/web-site/) gives you various options at each step.

 <a name="observe"></a>
 ### 1. Observe and monitor application behavior

 ####	Monitor your web app

-This option enables you to find out if your application is having any issues.
-In your web app's blade, click the **Requests and errors** tile.
-The **Metric** blade will show you all the metrics you can add.
+This page let you find out if your application is having any issues.
+In Azure Management Portal, click **Monitor** of your web app.

 Some of the metrics that you might want to monitor for your web app are